Software-Improvement-Group/sigridci/docs/inbound-api-mendix.md

 POST `/qsm/{customer}/{system}`

 #### Info
-Note that this endpoint requires a Sigrid Access Token that is valid for {customer}.
+Note that this endpoint requires a [SIGRID CI Authentication token](authentication-tokens.md) that is valid for {customer}.
 ##### Headers
-    - 'Authorization: Bearer YOUR_TOKEN'
+    - 'Authorization: Bearer YOUR_SIGRID_CI_Auth_TOKEN'
 ##### Body
 Should remain empty